 Our dehydrator gets used a lot.
 That bowl is not actually full of snakes… it contains our favorite summer squash, an heirloom called Zucchino Rampicante from Baker Creek Seeds.
 We grew it for several years in the highlands of central Mexico, and it did well for us this year too, our first year gardening at this house in Colorado.
 I highly recommend it — instead of getting fat like zucchini, it goes long and curvy.

-I like this picture of me wearing one of these in the logo of this website, even though several people told me they thought I was wearing a snake!
+I like this picture of me wearing one of these, even though several people told me they thought I was wearing a snake!
 Anyway, although the zucchino rampicante is easier to give away than plain ol’ zucchini, it can still get out of hand now and then.
 The larger of the two canning jars there contains dehydrated zucchino chips. and I haven’t decided yet if that will be the fate of the ones in the bowl.
 They are also excellent in stir-fries.

 The other jar contains some of our tomatoes, dried.
 Sure cuts down on the space.
 I’ve had the 4-tray Excalibur dehydrator for so long that they don’t make it anymore, but when it needed a fan replaced last year, Excalibur had the part.
 Kudos to them.
 Recently a gardening friend of mine asked my advice about whether to get the 5 tray or the 9 tray model.
 I said it depends on what size batches you like to do.
 She got the nine-tray one and has been very busy with it since.